-- The physical risk consists of the potential direct financial impact of climate change on Covivio's portfolio: coastal and river flooding, extreme cold and heat, violent winds from tropical storms and cyclones, forest fires, etc. MSCI's analytical model is carried out on the basis of a 5°C - RCP 8.5 scenario, according to which there would be no reduction in carbon emissions achieved at the global level. - The financial impacts can thus be multiple both in terms of asset value and income: loss of assets, repair or replacement costs, construction delays, costs of resizing heating/cooling facilities, increase in operating costs, decrease in occupancy rates, lower rents, etc. - According to this scenario, by 2100, physical risks would represent 0.61% of the value of the assets analysed.
-The main risks identified are coastal and river flooding and extreme heat.
+- The physical risk consists of the potential direct financial impact of climate change on Covivio Hotels' portfolio: coastal and river flooding, extreme cold and heat, violent winds from tropical storms and cyclones, forest fires, etc. The MSCI analysis model proposes more or less pessimistic scenarios. - The financial impacts can thus be multiple both in terms of asset value and income: loss of assets, repair or replacement costs, construction delays, costs of resizing heating/ cooling facilities, increase in operating costs, decrease in occupancy rates, lower rents, - Using the 5°C scenario RCP 8.5(1) according to which there would be no reduction in carbon emissions achieved at the global level, the physical risks would represent 2.96% of the value of the assets analysed by 2100.
+This risk is reduced to 0.94% by choosing a scenario in which public policies limit global warming to 1.5°C. The main risks identified for Covivio are coastal and river flooding and extreme heat.